Welcome to St. Thomas' Episcopal Church

 Donate Food

 We always need non-perishable food donations!
-Please visit our website for a list of our most needed items & current donation of the month!
+Please click here for a list of our most needed items!

 Donate Bags